Experiments with CodeMirror

 })

-This code is correct but this is already lying a bit about the architecture, but we’ll get to this later.
+This code is correct but this is already lying a bit about the real architecture of CodeMirror, but we’ll get to this later.
 Differently from other editors, accessing and modifying the content of the editor is more involved than just reading or writing a .value property.

 To get the current content of the editor, you can use view.state.doc.toString().
-To modify it programmatically, you need to dispatch a transaction with all the changes you want to apply (a change is a range of text to replace and the new text to insert in its place).
+To modify it programmatically, you need to dispatch a transaction with all the changes you want to apply.
+Here a change is a range of text to replace and the new text to insert in its place.

-Here is an example of replacing all the content of the editor with a new string (more precisely a new document, this is the representation used internally by CodeMirror for the content of the editor, it has some optimizations for large documents and other features, but you can just think of it as a string for now and most places that expect a Text will also accept a string and convert it for you):
+More precisely we don’t replace the content with a new string but a new document, this is the representation used internally by CodeMirror for the content of the editor, it has some optimizations for large documents, but you can just think of it as a string for now.
+Also most places that expect a Text will also accept a string and convert it for you.
+Here is an example of replacing all the content of the editor:

 // Get current content